slinlee/slinlee.github.io/wedding.md

 | July 4 | Ceremony and Reception.
 Tour of the South West Coast, including [Black Sand Beach](https://goo.gl/photos/sSjPPJhyUTnQtUyK6), and [Skogafoss](https://goo.gl/photos/UdTQwEXaF5pJkBVXA) and [Seljalandsfoss](https://goo.gl/photos/7B5dhAfQUy8sPYAJA) waterfalls.
 Stay overnight in Hella. |
 | July 5 | Brunch at Horse Farm (Horses are for riding, not for eating 🐎).
 Return to Reykjavik by afternoon. |

-* *We’ll be providing transportation for all guests from July 2-5 to wedding events and sightseeing tours.*
+* *We’ll be providing transportation for all guests from July 3-5 to wedding events and sightseeing tours.
+This includes a bus from Reykjavik on 7/3 and back to Reykjavik on 7/5*

 Daisy and Slin are going to be in Iceland from June 29 until July 17.
 We're tentatively planning to do the [LAUGAVEGUR Trek](https://www.trek.is/en/our-tours/laugavegur-trek/laugavegur-trekking) between roughly Sunday July 9 to Wednesday, July 12.
 Let us know if you're interested in joining us!
 (The link is for info purposes, we're not actually booking through a tour group for this)